viblo/pymunk/docs/src/showcase.rst

 Pymunk has been used or referenced in a number of scientific papers

+* Wong, Eric C.
+  "Example Based Hebbian Learning may be sufficient to support Human Intelligence." bioRxiv (2019): 758375.

+* Manoury, Alexandre, and Cédric Buche.
+  "Hierarchical Affordance Discovery using Intrinsic Motivation."
+2019.

 * Mounsif, Mehdi, Sebastien Lengagne, Benoit Thuilot, and Lounis Adouane.
   "Universal Notice Network: Transferable Knowledge Among Agents."
+  In 2019 6th International Conference on Control, Decision and Information Technologies (CoDIT), pp. 563-568.
+IEEE, 2019.

 * Du, Yilun, and Karthik Narasimhan.
   "Task-Agnostic Dynamics Priors for Deep Reinforcement Learning."
   In International Conference on Machine Learning, pp. 1696-1705.
 2019.

+* Siegel, Max Harmon.
+  "Compositional simulation in perception and cognition."
+  PhD diss., Massachusetts Institute of Technology, 2018.

 * Caselles-Dupré, Hugo, Louis Annabi, Oksana Hagen, Michael Garcia-Ortiz, and David Filliat.
   "Flatland: a Lightweight First-Person 2-D Environment for Reinforcement Learning." arXiv preprint arXiv:1809.00510 (2018).